Streaming approximation resistance of every ordering CSP: Introduction

-Similarly to earlier work in the setting of streaming approximability (e.g., \cite{KKS15}), we prove inapproximability of $\mas$ by exhibiting a pair of distributions, which we denote $\cG^Y$ and $\cG^N$, satisfying the following two properties: \begin{enumerate} \item $\cG^Y$ and $\cG^N$ are ``indistinguishable'' to streaming algorithms (to be defined formally below) \item (With high probability) $\cG^Y$ has high $\mas$ values ($\approx 1$) and $\cG^N$ has low $\mas$ values ($\approx \frac12$) \end{enumerate} The existence of such distributions would suffice to establish the theorem: there cannot be any streaming approximation for $\mas$, since any such algorithm would be able to distinguish these distributions.
-But how are we to actually construct distributions $\cG^Y$ and $\cG^N$ satisfying these properties?
+Similarly to earlier work in the setting of streaming approximability (e.g., the work of \textcite{KKS15}), we prove inapproximability of $\mas$ by exhibiting a pair of distributions over $\mas$ instances, which we denote $\cY$ (the ``$\yes$ instances'') and $\cN$ (the ``$\no$ instances''), satisfying the following two properties: \begin{enumerate} \item $\cY$ and $\cN$ are ``indistinguishable'' to streaming algorithms (in a sense we define formally below). \item With high probability, $\cY$ has high $\mas$ values ($\approx 1$) and $\cN$ has low $\mas$ values ($\approx \frac12$). \end{enumerate} The existence of such distributions would suffice to establish the theorem: there cannot be any streaming approximation for $\mas$, since any such algorithm would be able to distinguish these distributions.
+But how are we to construct distributions $\cY$ and $\cN$ satisfying these properties?

-The strategy which has proved successful in past work for proving streaming approximation resistance of other varieties of CSPs was roughly to let the $\cG^N$ graphs be completely random, while $\cG^Y$ graphs are sampled with ``hidden structure'', which is essentially a very good assignment.
+The ``recipe'' which has proved successful in past works for proving streaming approximation resistance for \emph{``standard''} CSPs is roughly to let the $\cN$ instances be completely random, while $\cY$ instances are sampled with ``hidden structure'' which guarantees a very good assignment.
 Then, one would show that streaming algorithms cannot detect the existence of such hidden structure, via a reduction to a communication game (typically a variant of Boolean hidden matching \cite{GKK+08,VY11}).
-In our setting, we might hope that the hidden structure could simply be an ordering; that is, we could hope to define $\cG^Y$ by first sampling a random ordering of the vertices, then sampling edges which go forward with respect to this ordering, and then perhaps adding some noise.
-But unfortunately, we lack the techniques to prove communication lower bounds when orderings are the hidden structure.
+In the OCSP setting, we might hope that the hidden structure could simply be an ordering; that is, we could hope to define $\cY$ by first sampling a random ordering of the variables, then sampling constraints that go forward with respect to this ordering, and then perhaps adding some noise.
+But unfortunately, we don't know how to directly prove communication lower bounds for such problems.

-Hence, instead of seeking a direct proof of an indistinguishability result, in this paper, we turn back to earlier indistinguishability results proven in the context of \emph{non-ordering CSPs}.
-In this setting, variables take on values in an alphabet $[q]$, and constraints specify allowed values of subsets of the variables.
-In particular, two distinct variables may take on the same value in $[q]$, whereas in the ordering setting, every variable in $[n]$ must get a distinct value in $[n]$.
-(See \autoref{sec:nonordering-csps} for a formal definition.)
-We will set $q$ to be a large constant, carefully design a non-ordering CSP function, employ past results (i.e., \cite{CGS+21}) to characterize its streaming inapproximability, examine the $\cG^Y$ and $\cG^N$ graphs created in the reduction, and then show that $\cG^N$ graphs have low $\mas$ values while the hidden structure in the $\cG^Y$ graphs --- even if it isn't an ordering per se --- guarantees high $\mas$ values.